RootstockCollective/collective-rewards-sc/docs/src/src/SupportHub.sol/contract.SupportHub.md

 ### rewardToken

-address of the token rewarded to builder and voters
+address of the token rewarded to builder and supportrs

 ```solidity
 IERC20 public rewardToken;